Pay in, Pay out: How to Create a Marketplace

 There are some serious downsides to cryptocurrencies as they still have a stigma of being used for illegal transactions.
 That might cause additional scrutiny and investigations when redeeming them to fiat currency in larger amounts.
 What is more, traditional banks in the US are known to close bank accounts of people who use cryptocurrencies.

-At the time of writing, according to ETH Gas Station, the standard transaction cost in the Ethereum network is around $0.007 and takes less than five minutes to settle.
+At the time of writing, according to the now-retired ETH Gas Station web app, the standard transaction cost in the Ethereum network is around $0.007 and takes less than five minutes to settle.
 Those are very attractive parameters.
 One might wonder if cryptocurrencies might be a good fit for microtransactions.
 Unfortunately, because of the varying time and price of transfers, they seem like a risky choice.
 Furthermore, the effort and cost to acquire cryptocurrency to start with can be an additional problem, especially in some parts of the world.

 For these reasons, an alternative cryptocurrency approach might not be ready for prime time just yet.

 With all the information presented so far, let’s go ahead and create an actual marketplace for demonstration purposes!